-- The Status icon of the playlist element changes from distant clip to local clip
+The Status icon of the playlist element changes from distant clip to local clip V ON-LINE. 🌜 ON-LINE

-ON-LINE

-ON-LINE - In case of a short copy, the VarID is regenerated. - When the material is not yet on-line on the XNet network, the playlist element is automatically restored into a local clip. - If the clip corresponding to the playlist element does not contain hi-res content, a message will inform the user that there is no material available to restore the element.
+- When the material is not yet on-line on the XNet network, the playlist element is automatically restored into a local clip. - If the clip corresponding to the playlist element does not contain hi-res content, a message will inform the user that there is no material available to restore the element.